“Ever want to see how your neighbor would look in a tiny crop top?”

 DressXme’s marketing and “Undress” option bear similarities to nudifier/undress apps that have used Meta ads to help generate an estimated millions in customer revenue, according to a recent Indicator analysis.
 Such apps typically conceal their ownership and use AI to remove all, or nearly all, clothing from an uploaded image.

-Upgrade to read the rest.
+Join Indicator to read the rest